SabrinaEllenberger/HGT-Calculator/Help.md

 If the BLAST frame is frozen, stop HGT Calculator via task manager or close the window of the terminal.
 And start the procedure again.

-How can I select the single prokaryotic sequence fro my small and single trees?
+How can I select the single prokaryotic sequence for my small and single trees?
 -------------------------------------------------------------------------------

 To start Clustal W with the default files enter just "**-** > protein" to get the protein trees of your sequences.
+To start Clustal W with specific files, enter "**path_to_euk_seq.txt; path_to_prok_seq.txt** > protein", for example, "DownloadList_ICDH.txt; DownloadList_ICDH_prok.txt > protein".
-If you want to define the single prokaryotic organism enter "- > protein **# BACSU**" for _Bacillus subtilis_.
+If you want to define the single prokaryotic organism enter, for example, "- > protein **# BACSU**" for _Bacillus subtilis_.
 This is quite helpfull to include endosymbiotic bacteria in the trees.
 Otherwise, the prokaryotic organism is chosen randomly.

 Why do I not get trees after starting Clustal W and Neighbor Joining?